Updated: Jun 1

 * Consenting party should be above 18 years of age.

-* Consent may reduce the gravity of offence or mitigate the rigor of the punishment.
+* Consent may reduce the gravity of the offence or mitigate the rigour of the punishment.

 A and Z agrees to fence with each other for amusement.
 This agreement implies the consent of each to suffer any harm which, in the course of such fencing, may be caused without foul play; and if A, while playing fairly, hurts Z, A commits no offence.

 It gives immunity will not justify causing death or grievous bodily injury or harm likely to cause death, and which is known to the doer.
 The restriction is absolute and unconditional.